-The engineering marvel of the Second World War, and major adventure road leading to the Yukon and Alaska.
+The engineering marvel of the Second World War, and major adventure road to drive to Alaska.
 To many, this trip represents a lifetime of planning and thought, while to others

 it is an annual journey.
-Whether this is your first time or you're a seasoned traveller of the Alaska highway, we hope the following information will be an asset.
+Whether this is your first time driving to Alaska or you're a seasoned traveller of the Alaska highway, we hope the following information will be an asset.
 Stretching 2,288 km/1422 miles from Dawson Creek, British

 Columbia to Delta Junction Alaska.
-The highway is mostly paved in Canada and all paved in Alaska.
+The Alcan Highway is mostly paved in Canada and all paved in Alaska.

 where it enters the Yukon.
 The highway winds through the Yukon for about 885 km/550 miles and crosses into Alaska at mile 1221/km 1964.
 Continuing on to Delta Junction at mile 1422/km 2288, the Alaska Highway joins the Richardson Highway for the remaining 98 miles/158 km to Fairbanks AK.